HL7/VhDir/pages/_includes/vhdir-practitioner-intro.md

 **Background & Scope**

-A practitioner is a person who is directly or indirectly involved in the provisioning of healthcare.
+A practitioner is a person who is directly or indirectly involved in providing healthcare.

-This profile constrains the cardinality of a few attributes of the practitioner resource such that they are required, including `practitioner.active` and `practitioner.name`.
+This profile constrains the cardinality of `practitioner.active` and `practitioner.name` to 1..1 (required).
 It also adds optional extensions to describe endpoints and digital certificates associated with a practitioner, accessibility options offered by a practitioner (e.g. cultural competence), a practitioner's spoken language proficiency, and additional information about their qualifications (i.e. where the qualification is valid and current/historical information about the qualification's status).

 **Examples:**